amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 - Automatically translate Fortran into a new language
 - Embrace Fortran by systematically promoting it in academia and in industry
 - Create new, future-proof languages that target Fortran
-- Truly modernise Fortran and shed all emotional attachments to the days of yore
+- Thoroughly modernise Fortran and shed all emotional attachments to the days of yore

 We shall now explore these options, in depth.